Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 This is because there is a strip of cartilage through the center of your nose they may have to go on the right or left of when doing the piercing.

-Another piercing variation to consider is the half rhino, also known as a septril piercing or half vertical nose piercing.
+Another piercing variation to consider is the half Rhino piercing, also known as a Septril piercing or half vertical nose piercing.

-This modified version of the rhino only involves the bottom of your nose, so the piercing does not also come out of the top of your nose.
+This modified version of the Rhino piercing only involves the bottom of your nose, so the piercing does not also come out of the top of your nose.
 When fitted with jewelry, you’ll see the piercing only at the tip of your nose.

 This is a tricky piercing because it will need to go into the nose tip and out through one side of your nostril, where a septum piercing would be.